 How does an ACH transaction work?

 Any kind of electronic deposit to a consumer from an employer or the government happens over the ACH network, Fortney says.
 “You’re pushing funds from one bank into an account at another bank.”

-ACH transactions are happening throughout traditional business hours, but they are not in real time.
+ACH transactions take place throughout traditional business hours, although they don’t happen in real time.

 “If you use one of the money movement platforms such as Venmo, Zelle or PayPal, a lot of that is ACH, too,” Fortney says.
 “Some of those platforms have more than one way that they move money, but ACH is the primary method.”